aws-samples/serverless-patterns/cloudfront-cff-s3-geo-uri-rewrite-cdk-dotnet/README.md

     ```
     dotnet build src
     ```
 1. Deploy the stack to your default AWS account and region.
-The output of this command should give you output as ALB URL:
+The output of this command should give you output as DistributionDomainName:
     ```
     cdk deploy
     ```